davidtorres1818/ILSR6V1/README.md

 -   **Interlaboratory Study (ILS)**:

-# `{r , echo=FALSE, fig.align="center", fig.width=10, message=FALSE, warning=FALSE} #   library(png) #   library(grid) #   img <- readPNG("ILS_Overview.PNG") #   grid.raster(img) #`

     This concept can be defined as a control procedure to evaluate the performance of a group of laboratories through a collaborative trials.
 In an Interlaboratory Study, an adequate number of laboratories are chosen to participate in the experiment with the aim of analyzing the samples and obtain results.

-    Participating laboratories receive samples (previously homogenized or to be homogenized by the laboratories) for analysis, then, the measurements results of the laboratories are evaluated according to the degree of data variability.
+    Participating laboratories receive samples (previously homogenized
+    or to be homogenized by the laboratories) for analysis, then, the measurements results of the laboratories are evaluated according to the degree of data variability.
 Some of the most common factors that may be a cause of variability are: the equipment of laboratories, operators, materials, temperature and humidity, among others.

 -   **R6-based design**: uses R6 classes for flexibility and
     performance.

 -   **Interactive graphics**: modern visualizations with **ggplot2** and **plotly**.

 -   **tidyverse integration**: easy data manipulation and visualization.

 ## Example